richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

----- sparse method isn't reducing error ...
-	- refine absolutes
-	- probe3d - NO - points are too fuzzy
-		-> if there are 2 pairs with low enough error -> they should be able to successfully propagate

-	- drop high error R & F points -- might loose a lot
-	-

-	...
-WANT TO CONNECT DISPARATE POINTS ...
+- PAIRWISE CLIPPING SPHERES in 3D

+- something seems to be limiting probe3D
+	- why does second loop have fewer probe3D locations?
+	- does the match NCC need to be recalculated?

+~ cleaning up 3+ matches points by dropping worst NCC point2D
+	- no clear divisions ... maybe plot some ?

+- 3-way match points try trifocal tensor improvement ?

+- is probe3d picking optimum location from haystack??

+- when matches are updated -> pick best point as reference & update other points to be best matching?

 - lots of s: 0 in graph points .... view size wrong ?

-probing 3D, but using patches in relative frames --- matches have a patch patch - intersect dropping - ONLY IN PAIRWISE, NOT ABSOLUTE

-..........AREAS ARE ALL ~2.0

-- some match counts are outragous numbers ...
-		=> MERGE P3D PROBABLY NOT CORRECTLY OVERRIDING / SELECTING A COMMON MATCH / REMOVING OLD ...

 - update graph logic for SCALE & TRANSFORM-PAIRS

-- how to incoporate different image SIZES / scales
+- how to incorporate different image SIZES / scales
 	=> everythin in terms of error in image A and image B / NORMALIZED 1:1 error / cell size

-- probe3D is not getting any results
-	- points are still too noisy to discern anything ?